Get Your Cholesterol Checked

 - Stay at a healthy weight

 - If you smoke, quit

-- If you have type 2 diabetes or high blood pressure, take steps to manage it
+- If you have other chronic conditions — like type 2 diabetes or high blood pressure — take steps to manage them

-- Ask your doctor about taking medicine (called statins) to lower your risk of heart attack and stroke
+- Ask your doctor about taking medicine to lower your risk of heart attack and stroke

 Find out what your cholesterol levels are.
 If your cholesterol is high or you're at risk for heart disease, take steps to control your cholesterol levels.